Dwarf Galaxias

 Victoria

-Dwarf Galaxias Galaxiella pusilla is now only known from the Mitchell River Basin near Bairnsdale, west to Dandenong Creek near Melbourne in Victoria, Flinders Island in Bass Strait and north-eastern and north-western Tasmania.
+Dwarf Galaxias Galaxiella pusilla was once considered widespread across southern Victoria but is now only known from the Mitchell River Basin near Bairnsdale, west to Dandenong Creek near Melbourne in Victoria, Flinders Island in Bass Strait and north-eastern and north-western Tasmania.

 Previous distribution of Dwarf Galaxias in Victoria Source: VBA 2016

-New distribution of Dwarf Galaxias includes areas east of dotted line.
+Dwarf Galaxias - areas east of dotted line.

 Ecology & Habitat